jasp-stats/jaspMachineLearning/inst/help/mlClassificationRandomForest.md

 ### Training Parameters
 #### Algorithmic Settings
 - Training data used per tree: Select the percentage of training data that is used to train each individual tree.
-- Features per split: Set the number of predictor variables that is used within each split in the decision trees.
+- Features per split: Set the number of feature variables that is used within each split in the decision trees.
 Auto defaults to
 - Scale variables: Scales the continuous variables.
 Standardization ensures that values of variables from different scales range into a specific similar scale.
 As a result, standardizing provides numerical stability, which improves the clustering output.
 JASP uses the Z-score standardization of a mean of 0 and a standard deviation of 1.
 This option is selected by default.
 - Set seed: Gives the option to set a seed for your analysis.
 Setting a seed will exclude random processes influencing an analysis.
 For example, setting a seed makes it possible to re-run analyses with the same data splits.